aave/aave-protocol/README.md

 ## Source code

-The source code included is subjected to changes as the security audits are still in progress.
+The source code included is the final production version of the protocol.
+Eventual changes (smart contracts updates, bug fixes, etc.) will be applied through subsequent merge requests.

 ## Audits report